 We are committed to ensuring that every child, including those with special educational needs, has access to a high quality education.

 Education is a vital part of your children’s lives.
 It gives them the opportunity to learn and socialise with others, and develop friendships and the tools they need to become active members of their communities.

 Choosing the right school for your children is an important decision and you should consider all the options that may be available for children with special education needs.

 If you think your child has special educational needs or a disability, you should consult your family doctor, paediatrician or other professional with expertise in the area.
 If your child is already enrolled in school you should contact their teacher, the school psychologist and principal to talk about their needs.
 Your child may need to undergo an assessment to confirm a diagnosis.

 If your child is found to have special educational needs or a disability, a support team will be established.
-The support team includes yourself and may include your child’s teacher, principal, school psychologist, medical practitioners and specialist service providers.
+The support team includes yourself and may include your child’s teacher, education assistant, principal, school psychologist, medical practitioners and specialist service providers.

 Together, you will determine the support services and programs that are right for your child, ensuring they receive the best education and support available, tailored to their unique needs.